Tzanis97/fashionMnistNAS/README.md

 ## Note

-Values on both training and experiment are specifically selected for computational convenience.
+Values on both training and experiment are specially selected for computational convenience and understanding of the experiment.